 The ambition is to build Sofia as an innovative city that employs digital technologies, policy and financial instruments to improve the efficiency of urban operations and public services, the economic, social, and

-10 Ibid
+Ibid

-8 Ibid.
+&lt;sup>8 Ibid.

-9 Ibid.
+&lt;sup>9 Ibid.

 cultural environment, citizen well-being and quality of life, while ensuring that the needs of present and future generations are met in an equitable manner.